2018 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2018-P Nickel Value

-Philadelphia’s 2018 nickels circulate widely in everyday commerce, yet certain specimens attract serious collector attention.
-The difference between an average circulated piece and a premium example lies in preservation quality and strike sharpness.
+Philadelphia’s 2018 nickels circulate freely in everyday commerce, yet certain specimens attract serious collector attention.
+The difference between an average coin and a premium example comes down entirely to how well the die impressed the design — and how carefully the coin was handled afterward.

 2018-P Nickel Price/Grade Chart